Integrability and Chaos in Figure Skating

-where $\be_3$ is the vertical in the spatial frame.
-The first term is the kinetic energy of rotation about the center of mass, which we have expressed in terms of the angular velocity $\bO$ measured in the body frame, $\aaa{\mathbf{a}, \mathbf{b}}$ is the scalar product of two vectors.
-The second term is the kinetic energy of the motion of the center of mass, with all velocities measured in spatial frame, and the last term is minus the potential energy of the center of mass due to gravity, again measured in the spatial frame.
-We want to work exclusively in the skate's frame, as this will allow us to enforce the nonholonomic constraints and equations of motion in a much more natural way.
-We define the following variables, all measured in the frame of the skate $\{ \mathbf{E}_1, \mathbf{E}_2, \mathbf{E}_3\}$:
+The first term is the kinetic energy of rotation about the center of mass, which we have expressed in terms of the angular velocity $\bO$ measured in the body frame, $\aaa{\mathbf{a}, \mathbf{b}}$ is the Euclidean scalar product of two vectors.
+The second term is the kinetic energy of the linear motion of the center of mass, and the last term is minus the potential energy of the center of mass due to gravity, with all variables measured in the skate frame $\{\mathbf{E}_1,\mathbf{E}_2,\mathbf{E}_3\}$.